Updated: May, 2018

 How will students access software that can’t be run on a Chromebook?
 It is true that the majority of the work our students do is conducted within a web browser, but there are many important exceptions.
 Some of the Windows-based titles that our engineering, computer science, art, and other courses require include: the Autodesk suite, Android Studio, Photoshop, Geometer’s Sketchpad, and Finale, to name a few.
-In order to address these needs and offer anytime, anywhere access to these specialty titles, the district is implementing virtualized application delivery, using either the Citrix or VMWare platforms.
+In order to address these needs and offer anytime, anywhere access to these specialty titles, the district has implemented virtualized application delivery, using the Citrix XenApp platform.
 With these server-based software platforms, ICCSD will be able to deliver any of these specialty Windows software titles to student-issued Chromebooks – or any device with an internet connection – no matter where students are.
 This means that students will no longer need to be in a CAD lab to work on engineering coursework; they can be in a study hall, library, coffee shop, or at home and still have the access they need.

 How often will the devices be replaced, and will each student get a brand new device?
 Student-issued Chromebooks will be replaced every three years, but students are not guaranteed to be issued a brand new Chromebook initially.
-Students in 7th and 10th grades will receive priority for brand new devices, as deployment of devices at these grade levels – combined with a three-year replacement cycle – results in fewer redeployments over the course of students’ careers.
+Generally speaking, students in 7th and 10th grades will receive priority for brand new devices, as deployment of devices at these grade levels – combined with a three-year replacement cycle – results in fewer redeployments over the course of students’ careers.
 That said, the initial deployment – along with changes in numbers of students from year-to-year – will result in some students receiving one or two-year old devices during initial deployment.
 These devices will still be replaced after the device has been in service for three years, however, so no student will be expected to use a device that is greater than three years of age.

 Why the three-year replacement cycle?
 In researching replacement cycles for 1:1 Chromebook initiatives, this was by far the most common cycle implemented by other school districts.
 Further, many of the districts that implemented four or five-year cycles reported that decision to be one that they would have made differently if given the opportunity.
 Further, this replacement cycle ensures that Chrome devices purchased by the district are still supported by the manufacturer throughout the duration of the devices’ use in the district.